 After this I beheld, and, lo, a great multitude, which no man could number, of all nations, and kindreds, and people, and tongues, stood before the throne, and before the Lamb, clothed with white robes, and palms in their hands… And one of the elders answered, saying unto me, What are these which are arrayed in white robes? and whence came they?
 And I said unto him, Sir, thou knowest.
 And he said to me, These are they which came out of the great tribulation, and have washed their robes, and made them white in the blood of the Lamb.
 Therefore are they before the throne of God, and serve him day and night in his temple: and he that sitteth on the throne shall dwell among them.
 They shall hunger no more, neither thirst any more; neither shall the sun light on them, nor any heat.
 For the Lamb which is in the midst of the throne shall feed them, and shall lead them unto living fountains of waters: and God shall wipe away all tears from their eyes.Revelation 7:9-17

-Those that return to earth will have the privilege to serve Jesus Christ as priests and kings, that is to say, as nobles of the kingdom of God and nobles of the commonwealth of Israel.
+Those that do return to earth will have the privilege of serving Jesus Christ as nobles of the kingdom of God and as nobles of the commonwealth of Israel.

 It is a reward from God.

 … he that is righteous, let him be righteous still: and he that is holy, let him be holy still.
 And, behold, I come quickly; and my reward is with me, to give to every man according as his work shall be.Revelation 22:11-12

 Those that are to return to earth to serve Jesus Christ have been chosen or predestined to do so by God.